franciscofeo/go-ddos/README.md

 <img align="right" src="./zorro.svg" height="140">
 A DDoS attack is a cybercrime in which the attacker floods a server with internet traffic to prevent users from accessing connected online services and sites.

-In this repository, I show how a simple DDoS works but remember __It is for educational use only__, don't execute this script in real world applications.
+In this repository, I show how a simple DDoS works, but remember: __It is for educational use only__, don't execute this script in real world applications!

 ## How To Run